Your complete guide to Zendesk customer satisfaction metrics

 If you're running a support team, you know that customer satisfaction is pretty much everything.
 It’s the main way you know if you're doing a good job.
 In Zendesk, this usually comes down to one big number: the Customer Satisfaction (CSAT) score.
 It’s the quick pulse check you use to see how things are going.

-So, how do you get ahead of those frustrating experiences instead of just reacting to them?
+So, how do you build on those insights to create even more positive experiences?
 This guide will walk you through the essentials of Zendesk customer satisfaction metrics.
-We’ll cover how to measure them with Zendesk's own tools, what to look for in the results, and, most importantly, how to use AI to build a better experience from the start.
+We’ll cover how to measure them with Zendesk's own tools, what to look for in the results, and how to use complementary AI to enhance the customer journey from the start.

 What are Zendesk customer satisfaction metrics?